Improved Constraints on Pion Fragmentation Functions from Simulated Electron-Ion Collider Data: Summary and Outlook

 In this study, we performed a detailed analysis to quantify the anticipated impact of future SIDIS measurements from the Electron-Ion Collider on the determination of pion FFs.
 By conducting a global QCD fit including existing SIA and SIDIS data, complemented by simulated pseudo-data expected from the EIC SIDIS, we have explicitly demonstrated how forthcoming EIC measurements will enhance the precision of FF extractions.

 Our analysis reveals that the inclusion of EIC pseudo-data leads to substantial improvements in the precision of FFs, especially in the poorly constrained regions of large momentum fractions ($z$).
-We found that while the central values of FFs extracted with and without EIC data remain largely consistent, the uncertainty bands, particularly for the gluon and up-quark FFs, show significant reductions upon inclusion of EIC pseudo-data.
+We found that the uncertainty bands, particularly for the gluon and up-quark FFs, show significant reductions upon inclusion of EIC pseudo-data.
 This highlights the crucial role of future EIC SIDIS measurements in constraining quark and gluon FFs, addressing a long-standing challenge in fragmentation phenomenology.

 Comparisons with the SIA and SIDIS-based extraction indicate that the EIC pseudo-data significantly tighten constraints on gluon FFs, underscoring the potential of the EIC to advance the current state-of-the-art in FF precision.
 This comparative analysis clearly emphasizes that SIDIS measurements at the EIC will complement existing data by probing a wider kinematic range, thereby improving our knowledge of hadronization mechanisms.